By Gil Marks

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-A traditional recipe and history for German Chocolate Cake from food historian Gil Marks.
-Chocolate cake layered with coconut-pecan frosting.
+A traditional recipe for Classic German Chocolate Cake made with cocoa powder and layered with coconut-pecan frosting.
+This is no ordinary chocolate cake recipe!

 - 4 oz sweet (German) chocolate, coarsely chopped 115 grams